sajayantony/image-spec/artifact.md

 - **`artifactType`** *string*

-  This property SHOULD specify the mediaType of the referenced content and MAY be registered with [IANA][iana].
+  This property SHOULD be used and contain the mediaType of the referenced artifact.
+  If defined, the value MUST comply with [RFC 6838][rfc6838], including the [naming requirements in its section 4.2][rfc6838-s4.2], and MAY be registered with [IANA][iana].

 - **`blobs`** *string*